HoerTech-gGmbH/openMHA/examples/05-frequency-shifting/README.txt

-This directory contains two example configurations and input sound files which demonstrate how to use the fshift_hilbert plugin

-For a general description of the fshift_hilbert plugin, please refer to the corresponding section in the openMHA_plugins.pdf manual.

-fbc.cfg

-fbc.cfg demonstrates how to frequency shift a 440Hz sine tone to 520Hz.

-fbc_combination.cfg

-fbc_combination show how to use the frequency shifter in the prerelease-combination generic hearing aid configuration.
-In a real setup this configuration could be used to somewhat supress feedback.

 # This file is part of the HörTech Open Master Hearing Aid (openMHA)
 # Copyright © 2018 HörTech gGmbH
 #